Saturday, 7 September 2024

 Cody Shumanski came to the Hilltops after a year away from football

 Shumanski developed his athletic ability during his high school years.
-During the spring, he played the 12-a-side game with Saskatoon Minor Football’s North Sask Academy program in the spring and with Football Saskatchewan’s provincial program during the summer.
+During the spring, he played the 12-a-side game with Saskatoon Minor Football’s North Sask Academy program and with Football Saskatchewan’s provincial program during the summer.

 During the fall, Shumanski suited up for the Hafford Central School Vikings six-a-side team.
 In the six-a-side game, Shumanski got to be an eligible receiver from his offensive lineman spot and helped the Vikings win the 1A six-a-side Saskatchewan High Schools Athletic Association provincial title in 2018.